victor-porcar/TimelapseDNGInterpolator2/README.md

 ### GoPro and Lightroom

-Here is the workflow I use to process smooth transitions in GOPRO nightlapses and Lightroom
+[Here](Lightroom_and_GoPro.md) is the workflow I use to process smooth transitions in Lightroom for GOPRO nightlapses

  <br />